steadywool/lemp-container/README.md

 ⚠️ **BE CAREFUL: by default Docker need root access.
 Use Podman or Docker in rootless mode if you care about security.**

-After the container has been started, you can access your LEMP server from `localhost:8080` with your favorite web browser.
+After the container has been started, you can access your LEMP server from `localhost` with your favorite web browser.

-PhpMyAdmin is available at `localhost:8081`.
+PhpMyAdmin is available at `localhost:8080`.

 ## FAQ